Use to help constituents complete an action and achieve a goal.

 Quick Actions links

-These links might be the most important part of your How-to page.
-Use them to link to your offsite application, a list of your locations, or the critical download users need.
-If one of your key links is a document, make sure that you follow best practices for linking to documents.
-If you’re linking to an offsite page, you’ll need to fill in the “link text” so that Mass.gov knows what to label your quick action buttons.
-Good link text usually starts with a verb that emphasizes what the link lets users do.
+These links might be the most important part of your How-to page since they are so prominent.
+Use them to link to Mass.gov pages by typing in the page title and using the autofill feature.
+If you’re linking to an offsite application, you’ll need to fill in the URL and “link text” so that Mass.gov knows what to label your Quick actions buttons.
+Good link text usually starts with a verb that emphasizes what the link lets you do.

 You’ll find the Organization(s) field at the bottom of the first tab in every Mass.gov content type, and in documents.
 This field tells Mass.gov’s search which pages belong to which organization.